icinganalysis/icinganalysis.github.io/content/basics/introducing the basics.md

 ## Summary

-The Basics introduce core concepts and vocabulary of aircraft icing with images.
+The Basics introduce core concepts and vocabulary of aircraft icing with images, "the least that you need to know".

 ## Discussion

 The Basics seek to facilitate initial learning about aircraft icing by:

-- be focussed on the needs of beginning learners
+- focus on the needs of beginning learners
 - readily connecting to other resources for further learning
 - maximizing reuse
 - maximizing access